 In 2003 I enrolled in The Art Institute of Portland to achieve my Associates of Arts in Multimedia and Web Design.
 After 2 terms I decided that the curriculum they had was not a good fit for me and would not teach me anything I didn’t already know, and teach me about stuff that had nothing to with Web Design, in my opinion.
 I ended up switching to The Art Institute of Vancouver (in British Columbia, Canada, not Washington) as their curriculum was different and more focused on web-related classes.
 Of course I was told everything I wanted to hear when I met with admissions, but to make a very long story short I ended up learning very little that was relevant, made some great Canadian friends and didn’t get any help from The Art Institute of Portland in finding a job when I moved back in 2005.
 So I spent a small fortune and ended up in the same place I was before, had skill and talent, but no connections.

 I am glad you asked that!
 I have always thought of myself as a creative person, from actual art projects to thinking.
-Though I have never been able to draw anything nicer than a stick person, I don’t think that is the only thing that makes a person creative.
+Though I have never been able to draw anything nicer than a stick person (and honestly, that’s pretty iffy), I don’t think that is the only thing that makes a person creative.
 I am a very visual thinker and I think that is what really helps me with Web Design and Photography.
 At one point my life I was keen on becoming a professional photographer, preferably doing portraits of celebrities, like what you would see in magazines like People and Entertainment Weekly.
 If you read about the Company you would have seen a small blurb that I attended a “prestigious” art program called JumpstART in 1998, it was a pretty cool experience and opened my eyes about Photography.
 And before I started at Ai Portland, I was accepted to Ai Seattle in their photography program but ended up not pursuing it.

 In October 2008 I switched over to the Macintosh platform for my main computer, that was a big change for me as I was a vocal Mac hater until I got tired of Windows Vista 64-bit crashing on me multiple times a day.
 Here is the low down on all the good stuff I use everyday: